-To store object descriptions in a scene, parameters of physics, collision detection, etc., Gazebo uses special world SDF format file [14].
-Initially, within our project such SDF world was populated with manually created objects (traffic cones, walls etc.), which were stored as 3D-models with textures (Fig. 8).
+To store object descriptions and parameters of a scene Gazebo uses special world SDF format file [18].
+Initially, within our project such SDF world was populated with manually created objects, which were stored as 3D-models with textures (Fig. 8).
 However, this solution could not be applied directly for automatic import of a sensor-based map into SDF world.
-To import such map as a landscape we verified several options, which are described in details in this section.
+To import such map as a landscape we verified several options, which are described in this section.